What is the mind-body connection? Learn how your emotions affect the body and how you think here.

 The brain isn’t flying solo and your emotions can have a big impact on your body and the way you interact with the world.

-Here are four ways you can fuel your mind-body connection and feel your best:
+Here are five ways you can fuel your mind-body connection and feel your best:

 - Practice mindfulness and meditation